cswartzvi/hamilton/docs/how-tos/wrapping-driver.rst

 ------------------------------

 The APIs that the Hamilton Driver is built on, are considered internal.
-So it is possible for you to define your own driver in place of the stock Hamilton driver, we suggest the following path if you don't like how the current Hamilton Driver interface is designed:
+So it is possible for you to define your own driver in place of the stock Hamilton Driver, we suggest the following path if you don't like how the current Apache Hamilton Driver interface is designed:

 `Write a "Wrapper" class that delegates to the Hamilton Driver.`